Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect: End Matter

 written in terms of the Thouless length $L_T = \sqrt{\hbar D/k_B T}$, we find a rate $\tau_{ee}^{-1}$ for our control device of only \SI[per-mode=reciprocal]{3.0E5}{\per\second}.
 Thus, inelastic electron-electron scattering is insufficient to explain the relaxation of quasiparticles in our control device by almost three orders of magnitude.

-If we instead consider the Nyquist electron-electron scattering rate \cite{altshuler_effects_1982} (which is not entirely inelastic):
+We can instead consider the Nyquist electron-electron scattering rate \cite{altshuler_effects_1982} (which is not entirely inelastic):

-\\using the same values, we find a rate of \SI[per-mode=reciprocal]{3.4E7}{\per\second}.
+Using the same values, we find a rate of \SI[per-mode=reciprocal]{3.4E7}{\per\second}.
 This is within a factor of 2-3 of the measured $\tau_E^{-1}$.
 This is curious, as the Nyquist rate is more closely related to de-phasing of electrons by small energy transfers \cite{wind_one-dimensional_1986} than to the energy relaxation mechanisms originally assumed by Tinkham \cite{tinkham_theory_1972} and similar works.
 A detailed study of the full temperature dependence of $\tau_{Q^*}$ would be necessary to understand these relationships further.

-In light of the theory of Golubov and Houweman \cite{golubov_quasiparticle_1993}, predicting that the bilayer rate may be determined primarily by the fastest scattering rate of the two materials, we have attempted to estimate the possible Nyquist rate of the Cu layer in our device.
-As the $R_\square$ value could not be measured independently, we instead prepared \SI{1}{\centi\meter\squared} Cu films of both \SI{3}{\nano\meter} and \SI{10}{\nano\meter} thicknesses under approximately identical growth conditions to those of the bilayer device.
+In light of the theory of Golubov and Houwman \cite{golubov_quasiparticle_1993}, predicting that the bilayer rate may be determined primarily by the fastest scattering rate of the two materials, we attempted to estimate the possible Nyquist rate of the Cu layer in our device.
+As the $R_\square$ value could not be measured independently, we instead deposited \SI{1}{\centi\meter\squared} Cu films of both \SI{3}{\nano\meter} and \SI{10}{\nano\meter} thicknesses at a rate of \SI{1.2}{Å\per\second} with active pressures during deposition of $\approx\SI{8E-7}{Torr}$ to closely match the films produced in the bilayer device.
+No capping layer was applied to the Cu.
 Tests of the \SI{3}{\nano\meter} Cu film indicated an immeasurably high sheet resistance, suggesting that the Cu film in our bilayer device may be below the percolation limit.
 Conversely, the \SI{10}{\nano\meter} Cu film had a sheet resistance of only $\SI{2.0}{\ohm}$, indicating the deposited film to be of fair quality and fully metallic.
+Both measurements were performed in air at ambient conditions immediately after removal from the deposition chamber to minimize oxidation of the Cu films.
+Extrapolating from this result, the \SI{3}{\nano\meter} Cu in our bilayer would have $R_\square\approx\SI{6.7}{\ohm}$, which corresponds to a diffusion constant of $\SI[per-mode=reciprocal]{170}{\centi\meter\squared\per\second}$.
+This yields a Nyquist rate of \SI[per-mode=reciprocal]{1.3E8}{\per\second}, an enhancement over the measured inelastic rate.
+However, this is likely to be a significant underestimation if the actual \SI{3}{\nano\meter} Cu film is below the percolation threshold, whereupon Coulomb blockade effects should give rise to a large enhancement of inelastic scattering in the bilayer which warrants further study.